igor-baiborodine/kiroule.com/content/article/add-image-lightbox-to-hugo-theme/index.md

 ### Theme Integration

+Integrating a plugin with a theme consists of two parts: the plugin's assets integration and custom image render hook implementation.
+The first part depends on how asset management and processing are implemented in your Hugo theme.
+Suppose the theme does not use any tools for dependency management (e.g., npm) along with an asset processing pipeline ( e.g., Hugo pipes).
+In that case, it will suffice to save the plugin's resource files in the `static` folder of the theme and include them in the theme's partial template within the `<head>` and `<body>` tags, as we did earlier while testing plugins.

+If your theme does use dependency management and/or asset processing tools, the plugin's assets will likely need to be stored in the theme's `assets` folder, and certain changes will need to be made to the dependency management and asset processing pipelines.

 The recipe that I presented above is also applicable when your theme already has support for the image modal zoom, but for some reason, you want to replace it with a different implementation (plugin).
 That happened to me while working the `v4` of the Bilberry Hugo theme, which already had the lightbox support via the Magnific Popup plugin.
 After migrating